 It is a light, white wine with a fruity taste and discrete notes of lemon, that leaves a slight umami and somewhat salty aftertaste.
 Santorini’s wine varieties are famous around the world and many tourists that visit the island won’t miss the chance to explore them.
 How about you?
 Join us on a wine tasting tour in Santorini.

-The famous variety of Moschofilero has Mantineia as its birthplace, a region in Tripoli in central Peloponnese.
+The famous Greek wine Moschofilero has Mantineia as its birthplace, a region in Tripoli in central Peloponnese.
 Moschofilero is a dry, aromatic white wine with distinctive flavors of peach, flower blossoms, and sweet lemon.
 As the wine matures, it develops an even more pungent nectarine and apricot flavor, with notes of roasted hazelnuts or almonds.
 If that doesn’t sound delicious, I don’t know what does!

 Outdoors wine-tasting accompanied by snacks - credits: eyeris.work/Shutterstock.com

-A personal favorite, Malagouzia is ideal for those skeptical of wine altogether; it is a delightfully light white wine that has gained popularity during recent years after its production was revived in the ‘Gerovasiliou’ vineyard in northern Greece.
-It has a richer taste that resembles a cross between Viognier and Chardonnay, with flavors of orange, lime, orange blossoms and lemons, all tied together in a smooth, fruity aftertaste.
+A personal favorite, Malagouzia wine is ideal for those skeptical of wine altogether; it is a delightfully light white wine that has gained popularity during recent years after its production was revived in the ‘Gerovasiliou’ vineyard in northern Greece.

 Sunset at a winery - credits: Capricorn Studio/Shutterstock.com